Current Program Operations

 education abroad program?

-Students should be keenly aware, whether or not they are personally exposed to the virus, that the local response to the virus could dramatically alter their travel plans.
-Many locations have guidelines for quarantine upon entry and activities may be greatly restricted.
+Students should be keenly aware, whether or not they are personally exposed to COVID-19, that the local response to the virus could dramatically alter their travel plans.
+Some locations have guidelines for quarantine upon entry and activities may be greatly restricted.
 If the pandemic escalates, there may be rapidly changing conditions and serious disruptions, including public transportation curtailment, mandatory health screening, regional entry and exit prohibitions, mandatory quarantine, and other significantly impactful public health measures.
 While Binghamton University provides pre-departure information to assist students in making good choices to minimize risk, the risk assumed (health, safety, and academic/program) by traveling inside and outside of their country of study is their own.

 If you choose to travel outside the dates of your program, within your host country, or to other countries: